MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 Product Catalog introduces three key Product Catalog Element types: Product Specification, Product Offering, and Product Category.
 The Product Catalog modeling starts with the introduction of the Product Specification type which defines the Product's attributes (with their types, cardinalities, and allowable values) and relationships that define how the Product may be related to other Products.
 Once Product Specifications are defined in the Product Catalog, they may be made available by the Seller for marketing purposes.
-Because terms and conditions which define where and how a Product is available on the market are usually organized by different business processes, the Product Offering element type has been defined in the Product Catalog.
+Because terms and conditions that define where and how a Product is available on the market are usually organized by different business processes, the Product Offering element type has been defined in the Product Catalog.
 Product Offering element type may further constrain attributes' values and cardinalities of the relations to define the desired offer.

 In short, Product Specification is the definition of the Product, and Product Offering is the commercial realization of the Product Specification in the market by the Seller.

 A given Product Specification may be exposed on the market by multiple different Product Offerings.
 To better structure and organize the Product Catalog, Product Categories have been introduced to allow the grouping of related Product Offerings.
 To make the categorizing more flexible, it is allowed to group Product Categories within a parent Product Category as well.

-### 4.4.2 JSON Subschema
+### 4.4.2.
+JSON Subschema

 JSON Subschema term has been introduced to allow defining specialization of particular JSON Schema.
 Specialization should be understood as narrowing the set of JSONs that are valid against the given JSON Schema.

 JSON Subschema definition is formalized as: